Mirantis/k0rdent-enterprise-docs-publish/docs/addons/ceph/ceph-user-scenarios.md

         name: datavolumedisk2
 ```

-In this example, two different Ceph-based PVCs are used as DataVolumes for the Virtual Machine:
+In this example, two different Ceph-based PVCs are used as `DataVolume` objects for the Virtual Machine:

-- A **Filesystem RWX volume** based on the CephFS StorageClass (`cephfs-store-filesystem-pool`) used as the root disk.
+- A **Filesystem RWX volume** based on the CephFS `StorageClass` (`cephfs-store-filesystem-pool`) used as the root disk.
 - A **Block RWO volume** based on an already created PVC (`cirros-dv-add-vol`) using the Block StorageClass (`block-pool`).

 The underlying Block PVC manifest for `cirros-dv-add-vol` is as follows: